clormor/skeleton-java/README.md

     </a>
 </p>

 A skeleton project used as a template for creating java libraries.
+It provides a set of useful features for open-source software development which are either enabled by default, or can easily be enabled by un-commenting various sections of the build configuration.

 ## Features

 * Imports commonly-used dependencies
 * Configures common static analysis tools: [jUnit](https://junit.org), [findbugs](https://findbugs.sourceforge.net) and [jacoco](https://www.eclemma.org/jacoco)
 * Configures the project and IDEs for code generation using the [immutables.io](https://immutables.github.io/) library *(disabled by default)*
+* Adds `-sources` and `-javadoc` artifacts for publishing using the [gradle nexus plugin](https://github.com/bmuschko/gradle-nexus-plugin)
+* Automatically signs artifacts using the [signing plugin](https://docs.gradle.org/current/userguide/signing_plugin.html)
 * Configures [CircleCI](https://circleci.com/) to;
   * Build all commits of the project
   * Upload test results and reports